michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.7.11 =
+- Fixed a bug that the default plugin action link were doubled when setting a custom label.
 - Changed the error level of custom errors for using deprecated items.

 = 3.7.10 - 2016/01/13 =